 - Once you are all done and you sculpted a masterpiece, finish with an aftershave.
 Clean and dry off your razor to prevent rusting and deterioration.

-Personally, I have used a straight razor since I started to grow facial hair.
-It is not much but it is enough haha.
+Personally, I have used a straight razor since I started to grow the small amount of facial hair I have.
 I obtained my straight razor from the local beauty supply store for about $5 with a pack of razor blades for $3.
 As a beginner, I recommend you start with an inexpensive disposable single blade straight razor.
 Once you feel comfortable and want to elevate your royalty, you can move onto more costly razors that require more maintenance through a method called honing.
 However, that’s a topic for another day!

 When you are first using a straight razor, minor cuts are bound to happen.
 It’s okay though because practice literally makes perfect!
 Just know, once you master this art, these beautiful Queens will peep, and appreciate how you are always the cleanest King on the scene.
 I hope you enjoyed this post, and come back for more.
 Please leave a comment, share this post and put other Kings on game!